Read on to learn all about our CSA Card program

 Get out of your comfort zone

 No more food ruts!
 Instead of you choosing dinner, let the veggies you get each week choose for you!
-There might be veggies you’ve never even heard of before, but chances are high you’ll love them once you know how to use them.
+There might be veggies you’ve never even heard of before, but chances are high you’ll love them once you know how to use them (we’ll help you with that).

-Your reward for committing to a season is typically an extra 8-15% value depending on which option you choose as a return on your “investment” in the farm.
+Your reward for committing to a season is an extra 7.5% added to your card as a return on your “investment” in the farm.

 “It’s a great way to…